 The flash-chilling method I recently came across produces a glass of Vietnamese iced coffee with a much more superior taste in just 5-6 minutes.

 To make ca phe sua da, you will need Vietnamese ground coffee, sweetened condensed milk, hot water and ice.
 You will also need a Vietnamese phin coffee filter.
+If you have never made Vietnamese coffee before, you may want to read my previous post about how to use phin filter.

 You can then add sweetened condensed milk and adjust the amount to your liking.
 I often add just enough to offset some of the bitterness from the coffee.